Effects on Biomedical Waste on the environment!

 Serious efforts have been made to ensure landfills are built to protect the earth around them.
 Most of them are built with a special lining so that the nearby soil and groundwater cannot become contaminated.
 However, mishandled biohazard waste can annihilate even the best landfill design.
 Syringes and other sharp objects can easily rip the lining.
 As rain falls, contaminants in the landfills can seep out to the exterior soil, and the groundwater becomes toxic.

 In order to accurately diagnose the patients, doctors sometimes use radioactive tools.
 If disposed of improperly, radioactivity can enter landfills and other areas.
-These substances emit particles which are dangerous to people.
+These substances emit particles that are dangerous to people.
 Excessive exposure to radioactivity can result in serious diseases.

 Certain medical waste can be destroyed by incineration.
 But, if not ignited properly, pollutants can be worse than land-based types because they can spread far and wide quickly.
 Biohazard waste models serious risks and must be handled and disposed of properly.
 Everyone working in the healthcare industry has a responsibility to handle these materials correctly and speak up if they see others ignoring safety measures and regulations.